Telstra vs Optus vs Vodafone coverage

 Telstra vs Optus Mobile: 5G, plans, coverage and value

-We pit Australia’s two largest mobile network operators against each other.
+We pit Australia’s two largest mobile network operators against each other to see which offers the best mobile coverage.

 Telstra Mobile coverage map